Allison-1999/ROAR/readme.md

 # Robot Open Autonomous Racing (ROAR) - Multi-Agent Support
-The existing code base and API of the CARLA simulator and the OpenAI Gym third party environment developed for the ROAR project mainly focuses on the interaction between one vehicle and the environment.
-However, in fact, one agent not only interacts with the environment but also interaction with other agents exists in the same environment in the realistic situation.
+The existing code base(ROAR_Sim) developed for the ROAR project mainly focuses on the interaction between one vehicle and the environment.
+Reinforcement learning model is hard to converge.

-In this project, a new Gym-CARLA environment, ROARMultiEnv, has been developed to support multi-agent autonomous driving simulation.
-It is based on CARLA API and uses Ray Library.
-A simple_agent was developed for testing.
+To help RL model converge, I provide the solution: Multi-Agents RL Model Training.

+In this project,I implemented multi-agents training solution in one world (Berkeley Minor Map).
+- Support multiple RL agents training.
+- Support one RL agent training with other vehicles (not RL agents).

 Other things for readme:
 1. stable_baseline3 modification
 2. requirements installation  -->  regenerate one.
+## Quick Start

-### Step 1: Download the Berkeley minor map:
+### Step 1: Download the Berkeley minor map
 - The zip file is [available here](https://drive.google.com/file/d/1hyI9SyjxFG7IV-c6RQxz26fs5LijRogY/view?usp=sharing).
 - Please make sure **you download the engine from this link**, since there are multiple carla version and engines within ROAR project.
 - Please download it to a disk with more than 10GB available spaces, and then unzip the file.